GetWellClinic/gofetchrover/docs/Readme.md

 2. Modifying JSON configuration files:

-Everytime you modify any of the lab JSON configuration files, remember to rebuild the docker container
+Every time you modify any of the lab JSON configuration files, remember to rebuild the docker container
 ```
 cd /opt/gofetchrover
 ./gofetch [ rover | dcare ]